 Keep in mind that age ratings are simply suggestions — your child might be able to handle the show before age 14, or you may have a child older than 14 who finds it too scary.
 That’s where your discretion as a parent comes in.

 If you’re a household that doesn’t mind a few swear words in the media you consume, this won’t be an issue.
-Some research has shown that exposing kids to curse words isn’t a bad thing—it can be a discussion-starter on when it’s appropriate to use strong language.
+Some research has shown that exposing kids to curse words isn’t a bad thing — it can be a discussion-starter on when it’s appropriate to use strong language.

-If your kids are still at an age when they might use a swear word inappropriately and you want to keep their exposure to foul language to a minimum, Wednesday might not yet be right for your family.
+If your kids are still at an age when they might use a swear word inappropriately, and you want to keep their exposure to foul language to a minimum, Wednesday might not yet be right for your family.

 Most of the characters in Wednesday are in high school so you can expect standard teen romance fare, including crushes and a few kissing scenes.
-There is no sex or nudity in any episodes.

 Wednesday’s parents get a little, ahem, overly affectionate with each other from time to time, much to their daughter’s annoyance, but they remain fully clothed at all times.

-There are a number of scary and violent scenes in the show.
-Wednesday Addams is trying to solve the mystery of a monster who savagely kills people in the woods, so expect a fair amount of blood and gore throughout, including severed heads, arms, and legs.
+Wednesday is trying to solve the mystery of a monster who savagely kills people in the woods, so expect a fair amount of blood and gore throughout.
+The monster itself is terrifying, with a hunched back, long sharp claws, fangs, and huge eyes.

 Wednesday is also obsessed with the macabre and speaks often about death and dying.
 At one point, she hides from the authorities in a refrigerated drawer in a morgue.